 Basement drainage may seem quite scary at first, but it is one of the most common water problems we see in Iowa and Nebraska.
-Now that we’re in the midst of spring, you may be noticing some basement drainage due to all of the snow melting, and rain we’ve recently had.
-While water in your basement is never a good sign, and you should always have these issues checked out by a professional, you may be relieved to know that this common water problem can be avoided with minimal maintenance.
-Read through this post to learn about some of the common causes, and what to do if you notice basement drainage this spring.
+Especially during the spring, extra moisture in the soil can mean extra pressure on your foundation.
+While water in your basement is never a great sign, you may be relieved to know that this common problem can be easily repaired!

-Basement drainage can be caused by a number of things, but you can help dissolve the issue by maintaining these few things throughout the year as needed:
+Basement drainage in Iowa can be caused by a number of things, but you can help dissolve the issue by maintaining these few things throughout the year as needed:

 Clean Your Gutters

-Tree debris like leaves, sticks, seeds, and flowers often clog gutters, which means that rainwater cannot be effectively drained away from the foundation.
-If water is not correctly drained away from the foundation, it will seep into small cracks, eventually finding its way into your basement.
-Keep your gutters clear of debris, and be sure that the water is directed away from the foundation by at least 10 feet.
+Tree debris like leaves, sticks, seeds, and flowers often get caught in gutters.
+If your gutters are clogged, rainwater cannot effectively drain away from the foundation.
+If water is not properly moved away from the foundation, it will seep into small cracks.
+Keep your gutters clear of debris, and be sure that water is directed away from the foundation by at least 10 feet.

 Create Foundation-Friendly Landscaping

 Clay-based soils should be used around the home’s foundation and should be sloped away from any exterior walls.
-If possible, avoid adding mulch, rocks, and other loose soils next to the house as well.
-Though it may look nice, if the soil below isn’t graded correctly, water will travel directly down through the mulch and soil, and eventually into your basement.
-The ten feet of area closest to the structure should slope at least six inches downward, which will help keep water from draining into the basement or flooding around the foundation.
+If possible, avoid adding mulch, river rocks, and other loose soils next to the house.
+This type of landscaping allows water to travel directly down the side of your foundation if it isn’t properly graded.
+Over time, loose soils will wash away, leaving the foundation unprotected.
+As a general rule of thumb, the first ten feet closest to the structure should slope at least six inches downward.
+This gradation will help keep water from draining into the basement or flooding around the foundation.

 Look for Cracks

 Do some self inspecting around your home each spring!
 Look for any new or larger cracks in your walls and floors.
-Generally cracks measuring .064″ or smaller do not allow water to enter, but any cracks larger than that are in need of repair and should be addressed immediately to avoid any further damage.
+Generally hairline cracks, or settlement cracks, do not allow water to enter.
+However, any cracks larger than that are in need of repair and should be addressed immediately to avoid further damage.

 Call the Pros

-We know that foundation issues are never fun to address, but if you notice any changes to your foundation, it’s better to be proactive than reactive.
-Please feel free to contact us for a free estimate.
-Not only will we fix the issue, we will also find the root of the problem!
+We know that foundation issues can sometimes be overwhelming.
+But it’s better to be proactive than reactive, so if you notice any changes to your foundation, please feel free to contact us for a free estimate!